 What historic landscapes mean to us

-Over the coming years, we’re carrying out historic landscape surveys on all our sites.
-We’ll be out in the field making visits, as well as studying archives and aerial photographs to build up a picture of each site's archaeological significance.
+We’re carrying out historic landscape surveys on all our sites.
+We make field visits, study archives and aerial photographs to build up a picture of each site's archaeological significance.

 Some sites are buried below ground by natural processes, but may contain important artefacts or structural or organic remains.
 We use aerial photography and site visits to record the condition of these sites and make recommendations for their future management.

 Surveys also record the 'ordinary' details of landscape which might otherwise be taken for granted and forgotten.
 A survey and research into field banks and walls at West Penwith, Cornwall, and in the Lake District, reveal that existing fields reflect the shapes of much earlier ones, and the field walls are actually the 'fossilised' survivals of medieval, sometimes prehistoric enclosures.